 For example, your ultimate goal may be to get “x” number of face-to-face meetings with leads for a specific week.
 To get those meetings, you need to get a list of qualified leads, get their details, call them or email them, and ultimately set up a meeting with each lead.
 As with any game, you will get obstacles that block your path to achieving your goal.
 Obstacles may be that you don’t have enough qualified leads to contact, there is not enough time to contact each lead, not all leads are open to meeting with you, and so forth.

 What is gamification?
 Simply put, gamification is the act of applying elements (such as point scoring) usually associated with games and gaming to other areas such as online marketing or in our example, sales.
 Gamification has been applied to many non-game activities such as user engagement, physical exercise, learning, return on investment and data quality.

-Gamification used in sales can provide the salespeople involved in the activity with a feeling that they are being recognized, a sense of competition, status, rewards (either physical or psychological), the visualization of progress (which makes it easier to stay motivated), the breakdown of a large task into more manageable pieces and positive reinforcement.
+Gamification used in sales can provide the salespeople involved in the activity with a feeling that they are being recognised, a sense of competition, status, rewards (either physical or psychological), the visualisation of progress (which makes it easier to stay motivated), the breakdown of a large task into more manageable pieces and positive reinforcement.

 There are three types of rewards that are found to be quite useful in something like sales or business gamification:

-Being recognized is something that every human craves, and recognition also encourages repetitive behavior and engagement.
+Being recognised is something that every human craves, and recognition also encourages repetitive behavior and engagement.

 This type of reward can help the person feel like they are increasing their status in the company or among their peers, which in turn helps them to feel more successful.